jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

     AttributeError: module 'src.type_error' has no attribute 'none'

-  which I add to the list of Exceptions_ encountered
+  I add it to the list of Exceptions_ encountered

   .. code-block:: python